ztomm/express-responsive-images/README.md

 // static routes, something like this: app.use('/', express.static(path.join(__dirname, 'public')));
 ````
+That's all.
+The default behavior should already work.
+If `staticDir` and `watchedDirectories` are set correctly, the images should be delivered, not much larger than the screen size of the client.
+The folders of `watchedDirectories` should then also contain chached files.

 ## options (default values)

+**Scaling**
+- by breakpoint (default)
+- by browser width
+- by query parameter (usefull for `srcset`)

+**Features**
+- file type conversion (e.g. jpeg to webp)
+- define watched directories
+- define supported file types
+- cache is updated when image is modified
+- debug mode: see process step-by-step in console

 By default images are scaled to a specified list of sizes (option `scaleBy: 'breakpoint'`).

 If you want, you can configure it to cache images for every possible viewport width (option `scaleBy: 'viewport'`).
 However, this is not recommended for public websites, as it can bloat the web space.